mj-seaman/Capital-One-Summit/README.md

 I also created a button that allows the user to get random trivia from the API.
 I did this by calling http://jservice.io/api/random and getting a new random clue every time the button is pressed.

+I hosted my website with S3 in AWS because I communicated with some people currently working the tech industry and they recommended knowing AWS.
+I have previously made a website with AWS, but it is very helpful to know how to host a web application.

 # Next Steps
 I was not able to excess the API correctly, so I my web application finds matches in the trivia from http://jservice.io/api/clues.
-My next step would be to search through all of the trivia quesitons.
+My next step would be to collaborate with people who understand the API better so my web app can search through all of the trivia quesitons.

 My search dropdowns find the elements that start with what the user inputs.
-I would like to change this to be able to find what the user types anywhere within the elements.
+I would like to change this to be able to find what the user types anywhere within the elements in the API.

 Another step that I would take is creating a save option where the user could save any trivia that they liked and could visit again later.